 Claims of misconduct and harassment in the workplace come in many forms, from failing to create a culture free of discrimination to claims of wrongful termination and everything in between.
-Many organizations utilize employment practices liability insurance (EPLI) from Acrisure Agency Partners to help prevent harassment in the workplace and respond to claims of wrongdoing and rights violations.
+Many organizations utilize employment practices liability insurance (EPLI) from Acrisure Agency Partners specializing in Employee Benefits programs to help prevent harassment in the workplace and respond to claims of wrongdoing and rights violations.

 From Fortune 500 companies to small businesses, no organization is risk-free when it comes to harassment claims.
 Since the rise of the #MeToo Movement in October 2017, allegations of sexual harassment have dramatically increased.
 Mere allegations of misconduct end or forever tarnish some organizations; others choose to publicly battle claims and face settlements and judgments reaching into the millions.

 According to a 2018 report from the U.S. Equal Opportunity Commission (EEOC), overall claims of workplace discrimination were down from 2017, yet complaints about employment harassment increased by more than 13.6 percent.

 Whether sexual in nature or not, harassment claims should be avoided at all costs for the well-being of employees and a business's overall health.
 As such, our top three tips to prevent harassment in the workplace should be applied to all employers and work environments.

 Set Expectations with Clear Policies

 Creating clearly written policy documents is the first step in defining expectations for all employees.
 Your insurance broker can help provide guidance and templates.

 If you're starting from scratch and need direction, contact the U.S. Equal Employment Opportunity Commission for advice and resources.